Nie4ick/Save-your-icon-set/about.md

 ## Support

-If you encounter any issues or have suggestions, feel free to report them on the mod's page!
+If you encounter any issues or have suggestions, feel free to report them on the mod's github page!